Pyotr Stolypin: Legacy

 A statue of Pyotr Stolypin near the Kyiv City Duma building, removed after the February Revolution.

 Stolypin's grave in the Pechersk Monastery (Lavra) in Kyiv.

 Since 1905 Russia had been plagued by widespread political dissatisfaction and revolutionary unrest.
 With broad support, leftist organizations waged a violent campaign against the autocracy; throughout Russia, many police officials and bureaucrats were assassinated.
 "Stolypin inspected rebellious areas unarmed and without bodyguards.
 During one of these trips, somebody dropped a bomb under his feet.
 There were casualties, but Stolypin survived."
 To respond to these attacks, Stolypin introduced a new court system of martial law, that allowed for the arrest and speedy trial of accused offenders.
 Over 3,000 (possibly 5,500) suspects were convicted and executed by these special courts between 1906 and 1909.
-In a Duma session on 17 November 1907, Kadet party member Fedor Rodichev referred to the gallows as "Stolypin's efficient black Monday necktie".
+In a Duma session on 17 November 1907, Kadet party member Fyodor Rodichev referred to the gallows as "Stolypin's efficient black Monday necktie".
 Outraged, Stolypin challenged Rodichev to a duel, but Rodichev apologized to avert it.
 Nevertheless, the expression became popular.
 The capacious railroad cars used for Siberian resettlement were named Stolypin cars.

 There remains doubt whether, even without the disruption of Stolypin's murder and the First World War, his agricultural policy could have succeeded.
 The deep conservatism from the mass of peasants made them slow to respond.
 In 1914 the strip system was still widespread, with only around 10% of the land having been consolidated into farms.
 Most peasants were unwilling to leave the security of the commune for the uncertainty of individual farming.
 Furthermore, by 1913, the government's own Ministry of Agriculture had itself begun to lose confidence in the policy.
 Nevertheless, Krivoshein became the most powerful figure in the Imperial government.